harlow/go-micro-services/README.md

 leverages [gRPC][1] for inter-service communication.

 * Services written in Golang
+* gRPC for inter-service communication
 * Consul for service discovery
-* gRPC for service communication
 * Jaeger for request tracing

 The example application plots Hotel locations on a Google map: